niklaushirt/k8s_training_public/README.md

 **IMPORTANT**: There have been problems reported running VirtualBox and Docker Desktop on Mac at the same time.
 If you have Docker Desktop running please shut it down first, we'll use Docker in the VM.

-1. Import the VM
+1. Open the VM by double-clicking on the Training2020.vbox file.

-	* Open VirtualBox and select File>Import Appliance.
-	* Select the Training2020.ova file
-	* Accept the default values
-	* Select "Import"

-2. You have to enable nested virtualization in VirtualBox by running the following on your PC/Mac `VBoxManage modifyvm Training2020 --nested-hw-virt on`

-3. Start the VM

-   You can now start the VM from the Virtual Box interface.
+2. Start the VM from the VmWare interface.

 <div style="page-break-after: always;"></div>